lsst-dm/dmtn-031/index.rst

 Introduction
 ============

-The Large Synoptic Survey Telescope (LSST) ``stack`` currently uses an implementation of [tabur07]_'s Optimistic Pattern Matcher B (OPMb) for blind astrometric matching to a reference catalog.
-This has been found to have a significant failure mode in very dense stellar fields with ~1000 references per-ccd.
+The Large Synoptic Survey Telescope (LSST) “Stack” currently uses an implementation of [tabur07]_'s Optimistic Pattern Matcher B (OPMb) for blind astrometric matching to a reference catalog.
+This has been found to have a significant failure mode in very dense stellar fields with ~1000 references per CCD.
 This is caused by the algorithm being too greedy and finding false astrometric matches due to the matching space no longer being sparse at these densities.
-Rather than fine tune parameters for this algorithm to match successfully, we attempt to generalize the [tabur07]_ algorithm to work consistently over the large range of stellar densities expected in LSST.
-In this work we present Pessimistic Pattern Matcher B (PPMb) that performs over the full dynamic range of densities expected in LSST.
+Rather than fine tune parameters for this algorithm to match successfully, we generalize the [tabur07]_ algorithm to work consistently over the large range of stellar densities expected in LSST.
+In this work we present Pessimistic Pattern Matcher B (PPMb), which operates over the full dynamic range of densities expected in LSST.

 Method overview
 ===============

 In this section we describe the modifications and generalizations we make to OPMb to create PPMb.
 Like OPMb, PPMb relies on matching :math:`N` point pinwheel patterns between a source catalog and a catalog of astrometric reference objects.
 This allows the matching to account for both shifts and rotations in the WCS with some allowance for distortion or scaling.
 Searching for such pinwheel shapes rather than triangles allows for efficient creation of, and searching for patterns "on the fly" [tabur07]_ rather than pre-computing all of the :math:`n (n - 1) (n - 2) / 6` unique triangles available in a reference catalog with :math:`n` elements.
 Instead the algorithms need only pre-compute the :math:`n (n - 1) / 2` unique pairs between reference objects.
-In [tabur07]_ OPMb is tested only up to 100's of reference objects in a given observation.
-In the Galactic plane, using the GAIA catalog as a reference, there can be of order 5000 reference objects in single CCD with a similar or greater number of detected sources.
-This causes challenges for the algorithm as implemented in the ``stack`` and results in false positive matches causing poor astrometric solutions for these fields.
+In [tabur07]_ OPMb is tested only up to hundreds of reference objects in a given observation.
+However, in the galactic plane, using the Gaia catalog as a reference, there can be of order 5000 reference objects in single CCD with a similar or greater number of detected sources.
+This causes challenges for the algorithm as implemented in the Stack and results in false positive matches causing poor astrometric solutions for these fields.

 Primary Algorithmic Differences in PPMb
 ---------------------------------------

 PPMb follows a very similar algorithmic flow to that of OPMb with several key differences that we list below.

-- PPMB matches to the reference catalog on the unit sphere rather than a tangent plane.
-As implemented in the ``stack``, OPMb relies on an intermediate tangent plane calculated from the mean positions of the astrometric references in RA/DEC and detected sources in x, y on the CCD to compute matches.
-PPMb avoids this by attempting to find astrometric matches directly on the unit sphere of RA, DEC.
+- PPMb matches to the reference catalog on the unit sphere rather than a tangent plane.
+As implemented in the Stack, OPMb relies on an intermediate tangent plane calculated from the mean positions of the astrometric references in RA/dec and detected sources in x, y on the CCD to compute matches.
+PPMb avoids this by attempting to find astrometric matches directly on the unit sphere of RA, dec.

 - Can require that a specified number of successful pattern matches with the same shift and rotation on the sky be found before returning an affirmative match.
 This is useful in fields with a very high number of astrometric reference objects where matching an :math:`N` point pattern at a realistic tolerance is fairly common.
 This allows PPMb to exclude false positive matches even for relatively loose tolerances.

 - Allows for matching a pattern of :math:`N` spokes from :math:`M` points where :math:`M` can be greater than :math:`(N + 1)`.
-This allows the matcher skip over objects that may not be in the reference sample due the astrometric reference sample, for instance, being observed in a different bandpass filter.
+This allows the matcher skip over objects that may not be in the reference sample due to the astrometric reference sample, for instance, being observed in a different bandpass filter.

 - Automatically estimates matching tolerances from the input data rather than requiring arbitrary tolerances to be set.
 Arbitrarily setting the tolerance can lead to instances of false positives or long run times as